trackingboard/collate/README.md

 collate_on 'select_genres.id', operator: :in, joins: [:genres], joins_prefix: 'select_'
 ```

 This argument will tell the gem to join in the relations specified in the ```joins``` argument, but to prefix all table names with the prefix specified.
-The above code would then translate to the following PostgreSQL:
+The above code would then translate to the following PostgreSQL query:

 ```
 INNER JOIN genres AS select_genres ON ...